anvlkv/polymathic-demo/content/docs/variables.md

 # Sass variables

 See [styles config](/docs/styles#styles-config) for more details on customization.
-Where's config value not provided colors are further adjusted automatically by finding light and dark variants of accessible colors.
+Where's config value not provided colors are further adjusted automatically by finding light and dark variants of accessible colors (implementation based on [jhogue's automated-a11y-sass](https://github.com/jhogue/automated-a11y-sass/blob/master/a11y-color.scss)).

 ## Default